thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/2. Configure Your Feed/fire-app-builder-load-media-feed.md

 ### Load Open Feeds {#filebasedconfiguration}

 Use these instructions if you publish your media details in a web feed that is open and unrestricted, that is, no token is required to access the media.

 1. Open the **DataLoadManagerConfig.json** file (located in **app > assets > configurations**).

     {% include tip.html content="In Android Studio, instead of browsing folders, you can press **Shift** key twice and then type the file name to quickly find a file." %}

 2. Ensure the value for the **data_downloader.impl** option is `com.amazon.dataloader.datadownloader.BasicHttpBasedDataDownloader`:

     ```json
     {
-      "data_downloader.impl": "com.amazon.dataloader.datadownloader.BasicHttpBasedDataDownloader",
+      "data_downloader.impl": "com.amazon.dataloader.datadownloader.BasicFileBasedDownloaderConfig",
       "is_cache_manager_enabled": true,
       "data_updater.duration": 14400
     }
     ```

 2. Open the **BasicHttpBasedDownloaderConfig.json** file (located in **app > assets > configurations**) and ensure the value for `url_generator_impl` is `com.amazon.dataloader.datadownloader.BasicFileBasedUrlGenerator`:

     ```json
     {
       "url_generator_impl" : "com.amazon.dataloader.datadownloader.BasicFileBasedUrlGenerator"
     }
     ```

 3. Open the **BasicFileBasedUrlGeneratorConfig.json** file (located in **app > assets > configurations**) and verify the contents matches the code below.
 This file specifies the location of the `url_file` that will contain your media feed.
 To make things easiest, leave the file name as the default:

     ```json